rails/rails/guides/source/error_reporting.md

 ### Using the Error Reporter

-There are four ways you can use the error reporter:
+Rails error reporter has four methods that allow you to report methods in different ways: `Rails.error.handle`, `Rails.error.record`, `Rails.error.report`, and `Rails.error.unexpected`.

 #### Reporting and Swallowing Errors

-[`Rails.error.handle`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-handle) will report any error raised within the block.
+The [`Rails.error.handle`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-handle) method will report any error raised within the block.
 It will then **swallow** the error, and the rest of your code outside the block will continue as normal.

 ```ruby
 result = Rails.error.handle do